k-osmolovskyi/k-osmolovskyi.github.io/index.md

 ---

 ### Current research
-Working on cognitive architectures, structural coherence, and the limits of updating in self-regulating systems.
-Focuses on developing formal theoretical models that connect cognition, regulation, invariants, and structural transformation within a unified framework.

-Current research is centered on the development of a general theory of cognitive structuring and a series of related theoretical papers.
-I work independently, with a strong focus on conceptual precision, formal consistency, and long-range theoretical integration.
+Currently developing a general theory of cognitive structuring and a series of formal theoretical papers.

 ---